Image-Pretrained Vision Transformers for Real-Time Traffic Anomaly Detection

 Temporal aggregation: Queries are propagated across frames using a GRU-based updater, enabling the model to track evolving patterns across time.
 The final frame’s query representation is used for binary classification.

-For multi-query configurations (Q > 1), we aggregate per-frame queries via max pooling, which preserves the strongest response per feature — effective because anomalous events tend to strongly activate specific queries.
+For multi-query configurations (Q > 1), we aggregate per-frame queries via max pooling, which preserves the strongest response per feature, since anomalous events tend to strongly activate specific queries.

 Key Findings